albertknows/albert_on_data/content/posts/seattle-bucket-list.md

 - Roadtrip to Canada
 - Find Gibby from iCarly
-- Amazon Business Analyst Intern
 - Adopt a Dog
 - Get the Sonics to come back to Seattle
 - Skydiving
+- Business Analyst Intern
+- AFOQT or GMAT?
-- ???
+- :)